Secret assassins of ancient Sparta: The Krypteia and their murderous missions

 Over time, the Krypteia evolved to meet the changing needs and challenges faced by Sparta.

-While its primary focus remained on internal security—particularly the suppression of potential Helot uprisings—its role expanded to include reconnaissance and espionage during times of war.
+While its primary focus remained on internal security—particularly the suppression of potential Helot uprisings—some think its role expanded to include reconnaissance and espionage during times of war.

 For example, during the Greco-Persian Wars, members of the Krypteia likely engaged in intelligence-gathering missions, providing valuable information that contributed to key Spartan victories such as the Battle of Plataea in 479 BCE.